The Reason To Create Frictionless Learning Experiences

 Eliminating friction is a process.

 Your solutions will depend heavily on the goals of your program.
-One of the best ways to create a frictionless experience is by utilizing tools and channels that are already used by the learner.
+One of the best ways to create a frictionless experience is by using tools and channels that are already used by the learner.

 If you go where your target audience already operates comfortably, your efforts are more likely to have lasting engagement and positive results.
 Check out our blog post “5 Tips for Choosing Your Chatbot’s Channel” to explore this idea in greater depth.

 Use tools and channels that are already used by the learner.
 If you go where your target audience is already comfortable, your efforts are more likely to have lasting engagement and positive results.
-Reducing learning this way allows the learner to focus on what’s important – the learning!
+Reducing friction this way allows the learner to focus on what’s important – the learning!